Raulchis772/TW_Unity/README.md

  #### TW_EventSub
  If you want know about the differents Events types visit: https://dev.twitch.tv/docs/eventsub/eventsub-subscription-types/.

- Here are the events available that you can subscribe to using EventSub:
+ Here are the events available that you can subscribe to usinf EventSub:
  - OnMessageReceived (channel.chat.message)
  - OnCustomRewardRedemption (channel.channel_points_custom_reward_redemption.add)
  - OnFollow (channel.follow)